justanoobcoder/st/README.md

 | Shift + PageDown      | Fast scroll down                                                                  |

 ## Configuration
-The configuration of st is done by editing the config.def.h file and (re)compiling the source code.
+The configuration of st is done by editing `config.def.h` file and (re)compiling the source code.
 ```
 sudo make install clean
 ```